Manquia/Distillery/Control.md

   var myVariable = 4;   // int type is infered by assigning the integer value of 4 }
 ```
-* The stack is a block of memory used by functions as a sketch pad.
-See Tier 4.00 for more details.
+* Local variables are stored on the stack  which is a block of memory used by threads while executing instructions.
+See [Tier 4.00](Control.md#tier-400-execution-stack) for more details.
-* The memory size of a variable is often the same as the type but may vary depending on alignment requirements of the CPU instructions being used by the type.
+* (extra) The memory size of a variable is often the same as the type but may vary depending on alignment requirements of the CPU instructions being used for the type.

 In most programming languages the location or scope in which you declare a variable defines that variable's **lifetime** and where its **memory is stored**.
-Once a variable goes beyond its lifetime,  accessing that variable results is undefined behavior (UB).
+Once a variable goes beyond its lifetime, accessing that variable results is undefined behavior (UB) or compile-time errors.

 **Example**: Declaring a variable in a function's scope or sub-scopes makes it a **local** variable with a lifetime lasting till the end of the scope.
 Memory is stored on the **stack**.
 ```
 // Example 1
-void DoThingy0()
+void DoThing0()
 {
   int myVar = 0; // Declare local variable 'myVar' as an integer {